Awa Marie Coll-Seck

-Awa Marie Coll-Seck (born 1951 in Dakar, Senegal) is as Senegalese infectious diseases specialist and politician who served as Minister of Health of Senegal from 2001 to 2003 and again from 2012 to 2017.
+Awa Marie Coll-Seck (born 1951 in Dakar, Senegal) is a Senegalese infectious diseases specialist and politician who served as Minister of Health of Senegal from 2001 to 2003 and again from 2012 to 2017.
 She also served as former Executive Director of the Roll Back Malaria Partnership and is on the board of directors of several notable global health organizations.
 She is an agenda contributor of the World Economic Forum.

 Education and publications

 After earning a degree in medicine in 1978 from the University of Dakar, Coll-Seck served for nearly twenty years as a specialist in infectious diseases in leading hospitals in Dakar, Senegal and Lyon, France.
 In 1989, she was appointed Professor of Medicine and Infectious Diseases at the University of Dakar and Chief of Service for Infectious Diseases at the University Hospital in Dakar.

 Coll-Seck is the author of over 150 scientific publications and communications on diverse subjects (including malaria, measles, meningitis, tetanus, typhoid fever, tuberculosis, HIV/AIDS and cardiovascular diseases), and is a member of over 20 professional societies and organizations.